Photosynq/PhotosynQ-Documentation/docs/projects/create-a-new-project.md

 3. Select a Project category
 4. Click on 'Start a New Project.'

-::: tip
+::: tip Tip
-**Tip:** Selecting a Project category helps the Project creation tool suggest the most appropriate protocols for your Project.
+Selecting a Project category helps the Project creation tool suggest the most appropriate protocols for your Project.
 :::